TuhinTalukder/Technical-Writing/README.md

 # Technical-Writing
-A practice repository for learning Tech Writing
+A practice repository for learning Technical Writing